zwicker-group/py-modelrunner/docs/source/user_manual.rst

     Models can be conveniently created by decorating a function or by subclassing :class:`~modelrunner.model.ModelBase`, which is built on the parameter classes.

-Model results are captured by :mod:`~modelrunner.results`:
+Model results are captured by :mod:`~modelrunner.run.results`:
-    Results are returned as the special :class:`~modelrunner.results.Result`, which keeps track of the input parameters and the data calculated by the model.
+    Results are returned as the special :class:`~modelrunner.run.results.Result`, which keeps track of the input parameters and the data calculated by the model.
-    :class:`~modelrunner.results.ResultCollection` describes a collections of the same model evoked with different parameter values.
+    :class:`~modelrunner.run.results.ResultCollection` describes a collections of the same model evoked with different parameter values.

 Submitting models to HPC using :mod:`~modelrunner.run`: